Best friend of Sudbury murder-suicide victim speaks out

 "I feel like they were my family," he said.

-Details about the deaths are scarce and Sudbury police said they are waiting on the results of the autopsies to confirm the causes of death.
+Details about the deaths are scarce, but Sudbury police said they are investigating the incident as a murder-suicide and are waiting on the results of the autopsies to confirm the causes of death.

 BONDING OVER ARM WRESTLING